How do you set up a cookie banner through Google Tag Manager in conjunction with Server-Side Tagging?

 Tobias Pennings

 Online privacy is a hot topic.
 With Google Consent Mode v2 and AVG regulations, more and more sites are starting to move to a functioning cookie banner.
 Sites need to be transparent about their data collection and make sure they comply with applicable privacy laws.
 To do this, sites use a Consent Management Platform (CMP).
 But a functioning cookie banner can also create complications with your tracking setup.
-There are now additional components that can throw a spanner in the works for your tracking setup, including your Server-Side Tagging setup.
+There are now additional components that can conflict with your tracking setup, including your Server-Side Tagging setup.
 In this blog article, we dive deeper into the theory behind setting up a CMP through Google Tag Manager (GTM) in conjunction with Server Side Tagging.

 Consent Management Platform